denismakogon/fn-tricks/README.md

 # An example of a recursive Fn function

-## It's not a real tail recursion, but the way to keep function running
+## it's not a real tail recursion, but the way to keep function running

 That's said, it's not a tail recursion, it's just a way to keep your function running as long as it necessary.